rahuldkjain/vue-boilerplate/README.md

 # Vue Boilerplate
 Boilerplate for vuejs

-# Contribute to this repository.
+# How to Contribute to this repository

 Let's make a simple contribution to this repository and increase your chances of winning awesome cool swags from Hacktober Fest.